SimonWoodtli/zet/20220206181550/README.md

 ```

 Most likely this is set to your network interface and the IP address of your router, DSL, or Cable Modem.
 Let's say that it is blank or simply points to your own machine.
 Here's your problem!
 At this point, you would need to add a proper default route and run some of the same tests we just did.

-Note, an enhanced version of traceroute is supplied by mtr, which runs continuously (like top).
+> Note: An enhanced version of traceroute is supplied by mtr, which runs
+continuously (like top).
 Running it with the --report-cycles option to limit how long it runs:

 ```sh
 student:/tmp> sudo mtr --report-cycles 3 8.8.8.8